-People spoke of the need to increase staff training and for everyone to feel it is their responsibility.
-Workload and time pressures were barriers mentioned by staff.
+People spoke of the need to increase staff training.
+Workload and time pressures were barriers.
 More visible, consistent and positive public awareness raising was also cited multiple times.
 'I attended an appointment where I broke down [...] the person asked if I was ok, I wasn't but nothing was explored.
-'The majority of carers are out there on their own, they don't necessarily have a clue who to go to or to get in contact with' 'I arranged Power of Attorney after seeing a television advert' It's not always easy to recognise when you become a carer
+'The majority of carers are out there on their own, they don't necessarily have a clue who to go to or to get in contact with' It's not always easy to recognise when you become a carer

 Many people felt that there is a high number of carers who don't recognise they are carers.
-Several carers with a progressive caring role/ for someone they are in a close relationship with noted particular difficulties in identifying as a carer.
-These concerns were shared by staff.
 'It's hard to know when you become a carer.'
-'It's difficult to adjust to being considered something other than just a husband or wife' 'It takes time to accept that identity' Stigma, guilt and value Stigma was mentioned several times as was feeling guilty either for asking for help or for not being able to manage.
-In the focus groups stigma was discussed most strongly by parent carers and carers of someone with a substance misuse issue.
-Many people felt that more needs to be done to convey that identifying as a carer is a positive thing and can help.
+'It's difficult to adjust to being considered something other than just a husband or wife' Stigma, guilt and value